 This one is always easy for me.
 I want my reader to know that if it is possible in the world, it is possible for them.

 Looking at this with more depth.
-Again, let’s take Manifesting Magic.
-I want my readers to believe in magic – their magic – to learn how to manifest (get) the life that they want.
+Again, let’s take Rude Awakenings.
+I want my readers to believe in magic – their magic – to learn how to love themselves, heal, let go of the wounds of the past and get the life that they want.
 But more importantly, to discover who they are on the way to getting what they want.

 Often in the pursuit of something we miss the vital ingredients of becoming our best selves.